 Façade engineer and CEO, David Hayes, heads up Thermosash Commercial Ltd. We have offices in Auckland, Wellington and Christchurch.
-Our head office and main manufacturing unit operates from Auckland's North Shore - one of the most modern operations in Australasia with state-of-the-art imported automated machinery.
+Our head office and main manufacturing unit operates from Henderson, Auckland - one of the most modern operations in Australasia with state-of-the-art imported automated machinery.

 The building industry, particularly over the last decade, has passed more and more responsibility with performance specifications, tight lead times and fast track construction programmes onto the metal window industry.
 Due to the level of expertise required, and the technology available today, we have made major investments in plant and technical/professional staff to keep abreast with this demand.
 This has given us a competitive advantage within the industry.

 We are proud to be 100% New Zealand owned and operated.
-For over 46 years we have turned concepts into buildings of excellence that stand the test of time and enrich our cities.
+For close to 50 years we have turned concepts into buildings of excellence that stand the test of time and enrich our cities.